hilios/jQuery.countdown/documentation.md

         <td>Seconds left</td>
     </tr>
 </table>

-<small>* Due to their non linear constrains the years and months calculation are not precise, and it's pretending to use as a approximation or not use at all.</small>
+<small class="text-center">* Due to their non linear constrains the years and months calculation are not precise and it's pretending to use as a approximation or not use at all.</small>

 #### Pluralization #####